BRETT-EDITIONS

 .

-In most cases, alcoholic fermentation is followed by a so-called malolactic fermentation, in which bitter malic acid is converted into softer lactic acid using bacteria.
-In the meantime, batonnage is used – a process in which the yeast is stirred in the barrel.
+In most cases, alcoholic fermentation is followed by a so-called malolactic fermentation, in which bitter malic acid is converted into softer lactic acid by bacteria.
+Meanwhile, batonnage is used – a process in which the yeast is stirred in the barrel.
 At this point, Rüdiger Flik can already assess the product for the first time and control the formation of diacetyl and acetaldehyde.

 Other important aspects are the controlled fermentation process and constant cool storage conditions, which are available in the cellar of the sparkling wine factory.
 Here the wines mature until May of the following year.
-Then further steps are taken such as racking, staggered sulphurisation, filtration and the creation of microbial stability.
+Then further steps are taken such as racking, staggered sulphurisation, filtration, and creating microbial stability.
 Only in early summer are the base wines finally ready for sparkling.

 GLOSSARY

-The racking is a cellar-technical procedure in which the clarified wine is separated from the sediment (dead yeast cells, undissolved parts of fruit pulp and grape skins).
-It takes place after fermentation is complete by pumping over or draining the wine into another barrel.
+Racking is a cellar technique in which the clarified wine is separated from the sediment (dead yeast cells, undissolved parts of fruit pulp and grape skins).
+It takes place after fermentation is complete by pumping or draining the wine into another barrel.

 +

-Acetaldehyde is formed during alcoholic fermentation with the release of carbon dioxide as a preliminary stage of the final product, alcohol.
-Towards the end of the fermentation process, the proportion usually decreases sharply.
-Acetaldehyde is present in all wines in normally small quantities and, in low concentrations, does not have any negative effects on taste.
+Acetaldehyde is formed during alcoholic fermentation with the release of carbon dioxide as a precursor to the final product, alcohol.
+Towards the end of fermentation, its proportion usually decreases sharply.
+Acetaldehyde is present in all wines in normally small quantities and, in low concentrations, does not negatively affect taste.

 +

-Vinification is the term used to describe all cellar work in the period between the end of fermentation and the bottling of a wine.
-During ageing, the wine develops complexity and structure.
-This ageing can take place in barrels, barriques or tanks of various sizes, depending on the grape variety, quality, style and wine tradition.
-Depending on the type of wine, quality, potential and vintage, the ageing process can last from several weeks to years.
-The longer this maturing process lasts, the more expensive it is.
+Vinification is the term for all cellar work between the end of fermentation and bottling of a wine.
+During aging, the wine develops complexity and structure.
+This aging can take place in barrels, barriques, or tanks of various sizes, depending on grape variety, quality, style, and wine tradition.
+Depending on the type of wine, quality, potential, and vintage, the aging process can last from several weeks to years.
+The longer this maturation lasts, the more expensive it is.

 +

-The barrique is an oak barrel, which today is mainly used for the ageing of wine, but also for whisky and beer.
-Mostly barrique barrels in the Bordelais ship size of 225 litres are used.
+Barrique is an oak barrel mainly used today for aging wine, but also whisky and beer.
+Mostly barrique barrels in the Bordelais size of 225 liters are used.

 +

-Batonnage is the process of stirring the yeast that remains in the barrel during the ageing process.
-It is thus protected from decomposition.
-During the storage period, the winemaker constantly stirs the young wine in the barrel.
+Batonnage is the process of stirring the yeast that remains in the barrel during aging.
+This protects it from decomposition.
+During storage, the winemaker constantly stirs the young wine in the barrel.
 This movement clarifies the wine.
-The batonnage also causes the wine to become round, giving it more body and flavour.
-Batonnage is therefore a process for improving the quality of wines during storage.
+Batonnage also makes the wine rounder, giving it more body and flavor.
+It is therefore a process to improve wine quality during storage.

 +

-Brut Nature: In simple terms, a manufactory champagne is a still wine that goes through a second fermentation on the bottle by adding yeast and sugar.
+Brut Nature: Simply put, a manufactory champagne is a still wine that undergoes a second fermentation in the bottle by adding yeast and sugar.
 This produces carbonic acid, which binds in the wine under pressure.
-Since the yeasts completely consume the sugar during fermentation, the wine is de facto completely dry after this process.
-The yeast dies off and, after storage, is shaken into the bottle neck and shot out of the bottle.
-During this process, part of the wine is lost, which is then refilled.
-This is usually done with a mixture of sugar and wine - the shipping dosage.
-If a winegrower produces a Brut Nature champagne, he refrains from adding sugar and refills the bottle with this champagne instead.
+Since the yeasts completely consume the sugar during fermentation, the wine is effectively completely dry after this process.
+The yeast dies off and, after storage, is shaken into the bottle neck and expelled from the bottle.
+During this process, some wine is lost, which is then refilled.
+This is usually done with a mixture of sugar and wine – the shipping dosage.
+If a winemaker produces a Brut Nature champagne, he refrains from adding sugar and refills the bottle with this champagne instead.

 +

-During disgorging, the yeast is shaken into the bottle neck after storage and then shot out of the bottle.
+During disgorging, the yeast is shaken into the bottle neck after storage and then expelled from the bottle.

 +

-Diacetyl is a flavouring substance that is formed in wine during malolactic fermentation by lactic acid bacteria in reaction with citric acid.
-It is also found in beer, butter, coffee, cocoa and honey and gives a buttery taste.
-Already from a dilution of 1:1000000, the odour- and taste-intensive substance can be perceived by the senses.
+Diacetyl is a flavor compound formed in wine during malolactic fermentation by lactic acid bacteria reacting with citric acid.
+It is also found in beer, butter, coffee, cocoa, and honey and gives a buttery taste.
+From a dilution of 1:1,000,000, this odor- and taste-intensive substance can be perceived by the senses.

 +